Your cookie preferences

 What else do I need to take when driving abroad?

 There’s more to driving abroad than sticking to the other side of the road.
-Depending on where you're going, you could be obliged to travel with all manner of driving kit.
+Depending on where you're going, you might need to take some kit with you.

 For example, the French require all drivers and their passengers to have high visibility jackets close to hand, as opposed to being packed away under a tonne of luggage in the boot.
 In Spain, Cyprus and Malta a GB sticker is a must, even if you have one on your number plate.